The Spiritual Awakening Test: Insights Into the Questions and Answers

 Let’s give an example; let’s look at the awareness test question about making judgments.
 We noticed that a lot of people choose this answer: judging is always wrong.
 But how many really feel that way?
 And how many, if they felt completely free from social conditioning, would rather pick this other option: we all make judgments, however, it is not necessary to externalize them (?).

-If you feel that this is the case for you, no problem, now that you have taken note of it all you have to do is to repeat our tests treasuring this new awareness and you will see that the final result will be more interesting.
+If you feel that this may be the case for you, there’s no problem.
+Now that you’ve taken note of the issue, you might like to repeat our personality tests treasuring this new awareness, and you will see that the final result will be more interesting.

 Now to the interpretation of the results

-We assume that you have read the questions and answers carefully, that you have made your choices sincerely, and that your age is at least 16.
-If you are under 16 years of age, you should not be alarmed in case your score is low; it is perfectly normal.
-Come back and see us in a few years.
+We assume that you have carefully read the questions and answers, made your choices in good faith, and that you are at least 16 years of age.
+If you are under 16, please be assured that a low score is not a cause for concern.
+It is perfectly normal.
+We encourage you to revisit this assessment in a few years.

 If you scored modestly, it means that:

-– your consciousness is still in its infancy, either because you are too caught up in the material aspects of life (work, money, etc.), or because you lack spirituality and therefore believe, consciously or unconsciously, that human existence is reduced to just doing, consuming, possessing.
-Basically, you identify with what you do, what you own, and the concrete, measurable results you achieve.
+– your consciousness is still in its early stages of development.
+This may be due to an overemphasis on the material aspects of life, such as work and financial concerns.
+Alternatively, a lack of spiritual awareness may lead to a perception that human existence is solely about action, consumption, and acquisition.
+In essence, one’s identity is primarily defined by one’s occupation, material possessions, and the tangible outcomes they produce.
 What is missing is the aspect related to Being and Feeling, without which, unfortunately, there is no possibility of developing awareness beyond ego and the perceptions of the five senses.

 If you scored intermediate, on the other hand, it means that: